gedw99/sc-gio/nats/nats-caddy/README.md

 # nats-caddy

-prob
+problem

-- private server not open to the world. works uses http and normal stuff like that.
+- private server not open to the world.
+- world uses http and normal stuff like that.

-sol
+solution

 - proxy nats protocol to / from http protocol

 ## todo

-just add mkcert via caddy.mk include, so that we are running under https
+- add mkcert via caddy.mk include, so that we are running under https

-.. alot more i dont know yet.
+- alot more i dont know yet.